Russo–Circassian War: Treaty of Adrianople

 Before 1830, Russia maintained a siege line along the Kuban River.
 There was constant raiding by both sides but no change in borders.
 Over the following years, Russia gained increasing control of the coast, but this momentum slowed down after the Circassians defeated the Russian army in the Battle of Abinsk in 1834.

 In early January 1831, Zaneqo organized several general meetings with Circassian leaders.
 Among other things, he put forward the idea of a possible reconciliation between the Circassians and Russia, on the stipulation that the Russians retreated behind the Kuban; however, this proposal was rejected.

-In 1831, the Russian government considered the destruction of the Natukhaj tribe in favor of populating their land on the northern coast of the Black Sea with Cossacks.
+In 1831, the Russian government considered the destruction of the Natukhaj people in favor of populating their land on the northern coast of the Black Sea with Cossacks.
 In late 1831, in retaliation for Circassian attacks against Cossack military bases, Russian General Frolov and his task force destroyed several villages.
 A "horror campaign" began on the night of 20 November, in which villages were surrounded by artillery weapons and shot at.
 The targets were local homes, as well as mosques.
 The operation was described in a report:

 …In this affair the Russians lost 10 soldiers and had one officer and 16 soldiers wounded.
 At the scene of the battle there were more than 150 bodies of Circassians killed by bayonets and up to 50 women and children killed from the action of the Russian artillery.

 In another report, General Rosen described how his forces captured 381 Circassians (December 1831), and boasted about taking them prisoner and firing at villages, leaving 100 men and 50 women dead.
 He goes on to detail how when setting fire to a village, a Russian soldier named Midvideiv killed a Circassian who tried to stop him from burning down a mosque.